SAP/business-document-processing/API.md

 CONTENT_TYPE_[JPEG, PDF, PNG, TIFF, UNKNOWN] that can be used here.
 - Argument mime_type_list: A list of content types for each file to be uploaded.
 Has to have the same length as 'document_paths'.
 If this parameter is given, 'mime_type' will be ignored.
 - Argument header_fields: A list of header fields to be extracted.
-Can be passed as list of strings or as comma separated string.
-If none are given, no header fields will be extracted
+Can be given as list of strings or as comma separated string.
+If none are given, no header fields will be extracted.
+Will be ignored, if schema_id is provided
 - Argument line_item_fields: A list of line item fields to be extracted.
-Can be passed as list of strings or as comma separated string.
-If none are given, no line items fields are extracted
+Can be given as list of strings or as comma separated string.
+If none are given, no line item fields will be extracted.
+Will be ignored, if schema_id is provided.
 - Argument template_id: (optional) The ID of the template to be used for the documents
+- Argument schema_id: (optional) The ID of the schema to be used for the documents.
+Only schema_id OR header_fields and line_item_fields can be used.
+If given, header_fields and line_item_fields are ignored
 - Argument received_date: (optional) The date the documents were received
 - Argument enrichment: (optional) A dictionary of entities that should be used for entity matching.
 For the format see documentation